tom-mart/LifePal/README.md

 ## 🙏 Acknowledgments
 - Built with ❤️ and the power of open source
-- Inspired by the need for more intuitive productivity tools
+- Inspired by the need for personalized wellbeing tools
-- Made possible by the Ollama and Django communities
+- Powered by Ollama, Django, and Next.js communities